kstrack-grose/kstrack-grose.github.io/_posts/2015-07-09-Collision-Resolution-In-Hash-Tables.markdown

 2. I did not come up with my proposal.
 I learned it from Andrew Cencini (Bennington College professor and co-founder of [Vapor.io](http://vapor.io)).
 I'm just interested in putting a really clear explanation/example out on the web.

-Okay.
+##Inserting Information
 Since I'm writing this with the assumption you know how to implement a hash table, I'll abstract away all the actual hashing for now.
 So we start with an empty hash table (aka array).

 ![empty hash table](/assets/emptyhash.png)